Restaurant QR codes have become a common sight in recent years, as they offer a number of advantages for both diners and restaurants.

 This is a great way to collect customer feedback and stay connected with diners after they have left the restaurant.
 It can also help to encourage diners to return and spend more money.

-Related content: How to get more 5-star reviews on Google
+Related content: How to get your happy guests to review on Google

 Here are some specific examples of how QR codes can be used on check presenters: